-The Orate family: with Thenamaris
+The Orate family: with Thenamaris for two generations

 “Crew serving on board vessels managed by Thenamaris work together like brothers,” says Chief Officer Victorino Orate.
 In Victorino’s case, the analogy goes a bit deeper.
-His father served on board vessels manager by Thenamaris for almost 30 years, and his brother still does so, making it a real family affair for the Orates.
+His father served on board vessels managed by Thenamaris for almost 30 years, and his brother still does so, making it a real family affair for the Orates.

 Victorino’s father, Captain Hilarion Orate Senior, first joined vessels managed by Thenamaris as a captain in 1979.
 In his words: “I chose Thenamaris because the company managed new ships and had a reputation for creating a good working environment.”